jsenv/file-size-impact/readme.md

 - Compatible with any workflow like GitHub or Jenkins
 - Can track compressed file size
 - Configurable to create group of files according to your project.
-For exemple you can create one group with critical files and a second one for less important files.
+For example you can create one group with critical files and a second one for less important files.

 # Pull request comment